akleemans/skybriefing-dabs/README.md

 Also make sure to allow ["access for less secure apps"](https://www.google.com/settings/security/lesssecureapps) to enable sending emails via script.

     SEND_TO = ['myemail1@gmail.com', 'myemail2@gmail.com']
-    PDF_PATH = 'my path' # Mac OS X: '~/temp/', or on Raspi: '/home/pi/temp/'
-    SENDER_EMAIL = 'sender-email@gmail.com'
+    PDFS = 1 # set to 2 if you used a login on other script PDF_PATH = 'my path' # Mac OS X: '~/temp/', or on Raspi: '/home/pi/temp/' SENDER_EMAIL = 'sender-email@gmail.com'
     SENDER_PW = 'gmail-password'